 3. He almost became a doctor.
 While Nik made his professional tightrope walking debut at 13, circuses began to lose their popularity and his parents encouraged him to attend college after graduating from high school.
 He was accepted to college with thoughts about becoming a doctor, but changed his mind in 1998 when, alongside his family members, he helped recreate Karl Wallenda’s seven-person pyramid.
 He decided to make tightrope walking his profession.

-In a dream he had since childhood, Nik walked 1,800 feet across the widest part of the falls from the American to the Canadian side in 2012.
-Since it was being broadcast live on ABC in the U.S., they required him to wear a safety harness so viewers wouldn’t watch him fall to his death from the slippery cable.
+4. He became the first person to walk a tightrope across Niagara Falls.
+Fulfilling a dream he had since childhood, Nik walked 1800 feet across the widest part of Niagara Falls in 2012, going from the American to the Canadian side.
 After the successful crossing, he said it was far more difficult than he expected, as the mist made it hard to see at times and would push him in different directions.
-He followed it up the feat the following year when in 2013 he walked a 1,500 feet line across a gorge in the Grand Canyon that was televised live worldwide by The Discovery Channel.
+He followed it up the feat the following year when in 2013 he walked a 1500 feet line across a gorge in the Grand Canyon.

 5. He walked above Times Square with his sister, Lijana.
 The Wallenda siblings pulled off an incredible stunt in 2019.
 Nik and Lijana each started from opposing skyscrapers 25 stories above New York City’s Times Square, as a terrified audience watched from below.
 The duo were about 1000 feet off the ground while going between 1 Times Square and 2 Times Square.
 They met in the middle, where Lijana was forced to crouch down as Nik walked over her.
 The siblings successfully completed the walk, and everyone was able to breathe again.

 Volcano Live with Nik Wallenda airs at 8:00pm ET on ABC.